 What this means in practice:

-- Your employer requests the quota slot from the cantonal migration office — allow 6–12 weeks from application to approval
+- Your employer submits the quota request to the cantonal migration office — allow 8–12 weeks from submission to permit receipt

-- Roles must be "highly qualified" — managerial, specialist, or academic positions qualify most often; general roles almost never do
+- Roles classified as "highly qualified" — managerial, specialist, or academic — qualify most reliably; general operational roles rarely clear the quota hurdle

-For a full walkthrough of the application timeline and documentation, read our Switzerland immigration and permits guide, or visit our immigration services page to speak directly with a permit specialist.
+For the complete permit application timeline, document checklist, and canton-by-canton processing times, read our detailed Switzerland immigration and permits guide, or visit our immigration services page to connect with a permit specialist.

 The US-Swiss Double Tax Situation